Physics-Informed Neural Networks for Nonlinear Output Regulation: PROPOSED SOLUTION

 where

-is the expectation of $\mathcal{R}(w)$ over the domain $\mathcal{W}$, $\mathcal{L}_{BC}$ is a suitably defined penalty term for guaranteeing the satisfaction of the system's boundary conditions, and $\lambda$ is a parameter controlling the ratio of importance between the two terms.
+is the expectation of $r_{\mathrm{RE}}(w)$ over the domain $\mathcal{W}$, and $\mathcal{J}_{\mathrm{BC}}$ is a suitably defined penalty term to enforce the system’s boundary conditions, and $\lambda$ is a parameter controlling the ratio of importance between the two terms.
 By construction, this loss is fully unsupervised and does not require any precomputed numerical solution or labeled dataset.
 The model is designed to solve a family of PDEs rather than a single instance: by sampling from a family of dynamical systems, the network is trained not to approximate one particular solution, but to act as a solution operator that generalizes to unseen parameter configurations.
 The optimization is performed over the network’s weights and biases using automatic differentiation.
-A distinctive feature of the PINN-based formulation is that automatic differentiation is also applied with respect to the network input to compute the Lie derivatives \(L_s \pi(w^i)\), which contribute to the residual \(\mathcal{R}(w^i)\) and thus to the gradients used for updating the network parameters.
+A distinctive feature of the PINN-based formulation is that automatic differentiation is also applied with respect to the network input to compute the Lie derivatives \(\mathcal{L}_s \pi(w^i)\), which contribute to the residual \(r_{\mathrm{RE}}(w^i)\) and thus to the gradients used for updating the network parameters.